 Noise can be a major distraction when trying to sleep.
 Here are a few tips for how to block it out:

 - Use earplugs or noise canceling headphones, or both.

 - Using a sleeping mask seems to help.
 It blocks out the blue light during an overnight flight or the cabin lights in the daytime.
 It also blocks the glare from the screens of people watching films.

 - Focus on relaxation techniques to calm your mind and drift off

 Air travel earplugs also help to alleviate earache experienced by some passengers during climb and descent.

-- New Super Soft Design with all the Originals Performance
+- New Super Soft Design with all the Performance of the Original

 - Safe, Super Comfortable, Disposable, Latex Free Silicone